guidobouman/thesis/Documents/Thesis/Thesis.markdown

 > In 2057, the internet will be beamed directly to your brain from the cloud.
 We strongly recommend ad-blocking software.
 [][#Rackspace:2010]

+It might have been a small joke, but their expectation does actually align with ours.

 Let’s elaborate on the possibilities with BCI as it is the most direct connection between brains and the internet.
 Also it would be ideal not to surf pages anymore but retrieving the data directly from the database as you think.
 How would it be to have wikipedia in your brain?

 ### Brain <-> Internet